Work in Portugal

 Why not live & work in Portugal, walk through the golden sands, look up at the fresh blue skies.
 With all that - let us help you out with getting your dream multilingual job here in Portugal so the dream of a fresh start can become reality.

-Let us give you a taste of what it would be like working abroad in Portugal.
+Let us give you a taste of what it would be like to live and work in Portugal.

 Home Sweet Home

-Portugal is a postcard picture type of a country, so wherever you live you will be impressed by its beauty.
-Lisbon is the capital of Portugal, so while you’re working abroad if you do not live in Lisbon there is a good chance you will still visit this city.
+Portugal is a postcard picture type of a country, so wherever you live and work you will be impressed by its beauty.
+Lisbon is the capital of Portugal, so while you’re here if you do not live in Lisbon there is a good chance you will still visit this city.
 Porto is the second largest city and acts as a strong rival to the attractions and entertainment that Lisbon has to offer.
 You may have heard of the Algarve region, which is famous for its beaches and beautiful landscape.
-But what kind of money will you pay to work abroad in one of these fantastic locations -
+But what kind of money will you pay to work in one of these fantastic locations?
+Find out below:

-While you are working abroad in Portugal you’re going to want to become familiar with the tax system.
-For someone not from Portugal, for the first 10 years of living there you will pay a fixed rate of 20% tax.
-You can make an application to live and work in Portugal by going to a tax office or enrolling online through the Treasury Portal
+While you work in Portugal you’re going to want to become familiar with the tax system.
+For someone not from Portugal, for the first 10 years of living there, you will pay a fixed rate of 20% tax.
+You can make an application to live and work in Portugal by going to a tax office or enrolling online through the Treasury Portal.

-The same as working abroad in any country, you will need to open a new bank account in Portugal.
+It's the same no matter where you want to work abroad, you will need to open a new bank account in Portugal.
 Here is a list of the main banks in Portugal: